 A usage example:

-We already know a similar thing – square brackets.
-They allow to choose between multiple character, for instance
+We already saw a similar thing – square brackets.
+They allow to choose between multiple characters, for instance

 A|B|C means one of expressions

 gr(a|e)ymeans exactly the same as

 To apply alternation to a chosen part of the pattern, we can enclose it in parentheses:

 I love HTMLor

 In previous articles there was a task to build a regexp for searching time in the form

 hh:mm, for instance